studansp/rh-copter/README.md

 RH Copter

 The goal of this project is to create a fully autonomous quadcopter using the Beaglebone black.
-I'm hoping that putting the code available publicly will lead to someone finding some in in a code sample or two.
+I'm hoping that putting the code available publicly will lead to someone finding some use out of my code samples.
 If you have any questions, feel free to contact me: pstudans at gmail.com.

 I'm just now getting things set up, but I hope to improve as I go...